luixv/meinbssb/README.md

 For installing at the phone do this:
     adb install build/app/outputs/flutter-apk/app-release.apk
+    Or easily open the corresponding apk with the package installer at yuor phone.

 For the web version go to project root and at a shell run the following: